Advancing business analysis and consulting capability in a tech-powered world

 Professor Gillian Armstrong

 Professor of Business Education and Director of Business Engagement

 Gillian joined Ulster University in 1997, becoming chair in Business Education in 2013 and department head of Accounting, Finance and Economics between 2010-18.
 She has been actively involved in the development of excellence at the business school, aligning teaching with priority sectors to support Future of Work requirements and skills supply.

 Committed to developing the regional economy, Gillian implements work-based learning and innovative educational models to enable employment, upskilling and graduate retention in a range of sectors.
 She has worked in partnership with Deloitte to develop the Degree Apprenticeship programme and is currently leading a Business School initiative to support Future of Work requirements.

 Gillian is an active member of the Chartered Association of Business Schools (CABS) and a Council member of the NI Chamber of Commerce (NICC).
 Her research interests lie in marketing; in particular, the use of big data consumer analytics, with ongoing support from DAERA and Invest NI.

-Senior Lecturer and Director of the MSc Business in Tech
+Senior Lecturer and Course Director of the Business in Technology MSc

 Helen is an experienced consultant, working on transformation, innovation, business growth and capital build projects.
 She has advised government, industry and academic institutions on issues relating to entrepreneurship, advancing business skills and knowledge, and curriculum design.

-She works collaboratively with industry leaders to design and develop postgraduate business and management curricula and courses, most recently the MSc Business in Tech.
+She works collaboratively with industry leaders to design and develop postgraduate business and management curricula and courses, most recently the Business in Technology MSc.